dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Work on being in love with the person in the mirror who has been through so much but is still standing.**
+**If you don't love what you do, you won't do it with much conviction or passion.**

-Anonymous
+Mia Hamm